 The Commission decided, by its Resolution 70/9 ‘Implementation of the outcomes of the first Asian and Pacific Energy Forum’, to convene the second Asian and Pacific Energy Forum at the ministerial level in 2018.
 In its Resolution 73/8 ‘Strengthening regional cooperation for sustainable energy development in Asia and the Pacific’, the Commission further decided to fully prepare for the 2nd Forum, while ensuring that the preparatory process took into account the progress made in implementing the APEF outcomes and to consider the theme study issued by the Commission at its seventy-third session as well as inputs from all stakeholders from across the region, including Governments, international bodies, the private sector and civil society.

-APEF2 aims to focus on the region’s implementation of Sustainable Development Goal 7 (SDG7) to achieve the 2030 Agenda for Sustainable Development.
-The Forum will review the progress achieved in the Asia-Pacific region in addressing energy security challenges, assess the outlook based on scenarios and discuss the policy options for keeping the region on track towards SDG7.
-The Forum will also assess the interlinkages between SDG7 and other SDGs.
-The advantages and requirements of connectivity in the context of regional integration as a catalyst for the attainment of SDG7 will also be highlighted as well as its benefits for the Countries with Special Needs.
+APEF2 aimed to focus on the region’s implementation of Sustainable Development Goal 7 (SDG7) to achieve the 2030 Agenda for Sustainable Development.
+The Forum reviewed the progress achieved in the Asia-Pacific region in addressing energy security challenges, assessed the outlook based on scenarios and discussed the policy options for keeping the region on track towards SDG7.
+The Forum also assessed the interlinkages between SDG7 and other SDGs.
+The advantages and requirements of connectivity in the context of regional integration as a catalyst for the attainment of SDG7 was also highlighted as well as its benefits for the Countries with Special Needs.

-APEF2 will be held on 3 to 5 April 2018 at the United Nations Conference Center in Bangkok, Thailand.
+APEF2 was held on 3 to 5 April 2018 at the United Nations Conference Center in Bangkok, Thailand.